metabase/metabase/docs/api/persist.md

 ## `POST /api/persist/set-interval`

 Set the interval (in hours) to refresh persisted models.
+   Anchor can be provided to set the time to begin the interval (local to reporting-timezone or system).
-Shape should be JSON like {hours: 4}.
+   Shape should be JSON like {hours: 4, anchor: 16:45}.

 ### PARAMS:

-*  **`hours`** Value must be an integer representing hours greater than or equal to one and less than or equal to twenty-four
+*  **`hours`** value may be nil, or if non-nil, Value must be an integer representing hours greater than or equal to one and less than or equal to twenty-four

+*  **`anchor`** value may be nil, or if non-nil, Value must be a string representing a time in format HH:mm

 *  **`_body`**